Now + There Public Art Accelerator

 Learn more about the Public Art Accelerator program and Now + There here.

-Climate Change As inconvenient Reality.
+Climate Change As Inconvenient Reality.
 Make climate change impossible to ignore with triangular-arrow installation within tunnel.
-Terribly impractical, and that’s why I like it.
+It’s a terribly impractical proposal, and that’s why I like it.

 Riparian Rally Flag: Red Maple Jack.
 Highlight riparian trees of the Charles River Basin with three-sided translucent “flags” wrapped around multi-trunked trees.
 Flag series features bold icons to foreground local tree species.
 For example, Acer rubrum, the red maple, also known as swamp, or water maple, is represented by it’s trademark two-winged samara.